A collection of the latest research on MAPs and minor attractions

 What are minor-attracted people (MAPs)?

 MAP stands for minor-attracted person, which refers to anyone who experiences sexual and/or romantic attractions to minors.
-It was coined by mental health experts at B4U-ACT as an umbrella term for nepiophiles, pedophiles, hebephiles, and ephebophiles, and it is now widely used among researchers in both the mental health and CSA prevention fields.
+It was popularized by mental health experts at B4U-ACT as an umbrella term for nepiophiles, pedophiles, hebephiles, and ephebophiles, and it is now widely used among researchers in both the mental health and CSA prevention fields.
 Despite popular belief, the term does not reflect an attempt to "rebrand" pedophiles or encourage the inclusion of cishet MAPs in the LGBTQ community.

 The MAP Community